mikegratton/dim/README.md

 Because the map is consulted before the fallback parser is called, you've overridden the meaning of "nm" for your program.

-Dim uses a custom flat map for this purpose.
+Dim uses a custom flat map to store the formatters.
 The maps are sorted upon each insertion, but are substantially faster to search during normal operation of the facet as the data is contiguous in memory.

 Dim provides `si::to_string()` and `si::from_string()` to use the facet without stream-based operations.
+Additionally, `parse_quantity()` provides an interface that doesn't use `std::string` or the facet.

 ### Fallback Parser